 A State-by-State Comparison

 Illinois has one of the broadest felony-murder statutes in the country.
 Forty-four states, as well as Washington, D.C. and the federal government, have codified some form of the felony-murder rule.
-However, of those that have felony-murder statutes, only 19 (including the federal government) use proximate cause theory; while 23 (including Washington, D.C.) use agency theory.
-In four states—Mississippi, North Dakota, Oregon, and South Carolina—it is unclear whether agency theory or proximate cause theory is utilized.
+However, of those that have felony-murder statutes, only 19 (including the federal government) use proximate cause theory; while 25 (including Washington, D.C.) use agency theory.
+In two states—Mississippi and South Carolina—it is unclear whether agency theory or proximate cause theory is utilized.
 California has recently restricted its felony-murder statute.
 Finally, six states—Arkansas, Hawaii, Kentucky, Michigan, New Hampshire, and New Mexico—do not have felony-murder statutes at all.
 This means that Illinois is among the minority of states still using proximate cause theory.

 What Can You Do?

 There is legislation pending in the Illinois General Assembly, HB 1615 , that would amend Illinois felony-murder statute to bring it more in-line with the majority of states.
 The legislation, sponsored by Representative Justin Slaughter, ensures that only those whom the felony-murder rule was designed to hold accountable are actually charged with and found guilty of murder; individuals who do not personally inflict an injury during the course of an underlying felony would not be charged with or found guilty of first-degree murder.

 Want to learn more?

 Eldieb, Duaa.
 (2016, February 20).
 Controversial law charges people with murder for death at others’ hand.
 The Chicago Tribune.
 Retrieved from http://www.chicagotribune.com/news/ct-illinois-felony-murder-rule-juveniles-met-20160219-story.html